microsoft/TypeScript/doc/spec.md

 Each binding property or element that specifies an identifier introduces a variable by that name.
 The type of the variable is the widened form (section [3.12](#3.12)) of the type associated with the binding property or element, as defined in the following.

-*TODO: Document destructuring an iterator into an array.
+*TODO: Document destructuring an [iterator](https://github.com/Microsoft/TypeScript/pull/2498) into an array*.

-*The type *T* associated with a destructuring variable declaration is determined as follows:
+The type *T* associated with a destructuring variable declaration is determined as follows:

 * If the declaration includes a type annotation, *T* is that type.
 * Otherwise, if the declaration includes an initializer expression, *T* is the type of that initializer expression.